 Monday.com vs Basecamp: Know which project management service is better for you

-Automatic check-ins is the second feature that’s of particular use.
-As you may have guessed from its name, the feature helps you automate certain posts that could be shared with team members on a periodic manner, so that you wouldn’t have to attend redundant meetings for status updates.
+Automatic check-ins are the second feature that’s of particular use.
+As you may have guessed from its name, the feature helps you automate certain posts that could be shared with team members in a periodic manner, so that you wouldn’t have to attend redundant meetings for status updates.

 No discussion of Basecamp is complete without mentioning Hill Chart- a feature that is unique to the service.
 The hill chart looms in significance particularly since to-do lists may not be all you need to keep track of all the tasks that would need to be performed to finish a project.
 This is especially true in the case of large, complex projects.

-What with remote working and distributed teams becoming more a normal part of the routine business, the number of project management services are also on the rise.
-The fact that more number of businesses are involved in software production now more than before also plays a part in this.
+With remote working and distributed teams becoming more a normal part of the routine business, the number of project management services is also on the rise.
+The fact that more businesses are involved in software production now than before also plays a part in this.
 In this context, Monday.com is one project management tool that began to get popular a little later than the others.
 And there are some very good reasons for its rising popularity- not least of which is its bug-free performance and smooth interface.

 Should you choose Basecamp or Monday.com?

 Basecamp triumphs with its unique features like hill chart view and a set of truly special tools like automated check-ins.
 It’s certainly a friendly project management tool which helps smoothen the whole process.
 If your project is of a straightforward nature, with fewer levels of complexity, then, it should be a good choice.
 If, on the other hand, the project is rather distinct in nature, and demands a high level of flexibility in how you manage it, Monday.com could be the better choice.